 Lanson: Founded in 1760, the only Grande Maison in Reims to offer a Champagne experience from the vine (their own Clos is on site) to the flute.
 Official supplier to the British court since 1900 and Principality of Monaco.
 Discover Lanson Green their first biodynamic Cuvee.

 Moët et Chandon: Located on Avenue de Champagne.
-3 cellar visit options according to the number and type of tastings at the end.
+Cellar visit with 3 tasting options according to the number and type of tastings.
 A stained glass window greets guests at the entry of the cellars.

 Mercier: Renovated.
 30 meters down the chalky soil board a little train and travel across a part of the 18 kms-long cellars then return to the surface for a flute of Champagne.